Virginia widow sues stepdaughter, funeral home over cremains

 The complaint says stepdaughter Jessica Cole and her mother, Margaret Bateman, applied for benefits for the funeral while Traci Cole was in jail.
 On furlough from custody, Traci Cole asked the funeral home to divide the cremains between two urns.
 She says Jessica Cole took them both.

 The funeral home argues they didn’t breach contract.
 Jessica Cole and Bateman had until Sept.
 6 to answer the complaint, but haven’t filed a response.
-No charges have been filed in the ashes’ theft.
+No charges have been filed.

 Information from: The Roanoke Times, http://www.roanoke.com